kennethlarotyamat/project16/media/text/readme.md

+Alright, so, In retrospect, I probably should have left everything in separate repositories, rather than consolidating everything into a single repository, This is project 16, and we did something similar in project 11, but I can't find that darn project in my main repository.

+It's obviously, project 11 is obviously just part of the main index of my landing page in my main repository, but i'm pretty sure I had something seperate there.
+I guess I could poach project 11 material from my main index page, rather than hunting down whatever files I had specifically for project 11.
+I have no idea where they would be.

+...

 2. Instructions
 Instructions
 Begin with the Newsletter sign up form developed locally in Day 2, Lesson 1 Defending against XSS.